-In most cases, it won’t be possible to achieve a 2-metre distance between lift users.
+In most cases, it won’t be possible to achieve the required distance between lift users.
 The UK Government recommends the following:

-- Reducing maximum occupancy for lifts, providing hand sanitiser for the operation of lifts and encouraging use of stairs wherever possible.
+Reducing maximum occupancy for lifts, providing hand sanitiser for the operation of lifts and encouraging the use of stairs wherever possible.

-- Regulating use of high traffic areas including corridors, lifts turnstiles and walkways to maintain social distancing.
+Regulating the use of high traffic areas including corridors, lifts turnstiles and walkways to maintain social distancing.